 This gene encodes a bromodomain-containing protein that localizes to the nucleus and can interact with DNA and histone tails.
 The encoded protein is a component of the MOZ/MORF acetyltransferase complex and can stimulate acetylation of histones H3 and H4, thereby potentially playing a role in gene activation.
 Variation in this gene is associated with schizophrenia and bipolar disorder in some study populations.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2017]

 GeneCards Summary for BRD1 Gene

 BRD1 (Bromodomain Containing 1) is a Protein Coding gene.
 Diseases associated with BRD1 include Schizophrenia.
-Among its related pathways are Regulation of TP53 Activity and Gene Expression.
+Among its related pathways are Chromatin organization and Gene Expression.
 GO annotations related to this gene include histone binding.
 An important paralog of this gene is BRPF3.